martinthomson/is-the-future/draft-thomson-is-the-future.md

 Of recent documents, 19 were published on the first day of April.
 These are all of dubious technical value, but their intent is generally well understood.

-These 19 documents were not considered in any analysis.
+These 19 documents were not considered in any further analysis.

 ## Protocol Specifications